 up for humanizing conversations,” Stucky added.
 “There’s an opportunity to process the content of the curriculum.”

-In 2017, the Seminary launched the Certificate in Theology, Ecology, and Faith Formation, which is open to all master's-level students.
+In 2017, the Seminary launched the Concentration in Theology, Ecology, and Faith Formation, which is open to all master's-level students.
 The program trains students to recognize the connections between theology and current ecological issues and how to respond to those challenges.
+Learn more about the concentration in this 2017 article, Faith on the Farm.

 Farminary in the News